Korean Minjok Leadership Academy: Athletics

 Every morning, students participate in morning exercise from 6:30 to 7:00.
 10th graders either participate in Kumdo and Taekwondo, and all KMLA students, by the end of their first year, is officially registered in the Korean Kumdo Association or the Korean Taekwondo Association as an athlete.
 11th graders are given a more diverse set of choices, including volleyball, softball, and jogging.

 Physical Education classes are mandatory for all three years.
 10th graders learn Korean Archery and Golf for a semester each.
 11th graders can choose from basketball, soccer, and dance sports.
 12th graders may choose from volleyball or table tennis.

 The school fields both boys' and girls' basketball teams.
-The boys' team, known as "Crossover", won the Gangwon State Championships in 2009, 2010, and the Gangwon State Club Basketball Championship in 2010.
+The boys' team, known as "Crossover", won the Gangwon State Championships in 2009, 2010, and the Gangwon State Club Basketball Championship in 2010 and 2023.
 The girls' team, known as "Game Over", is the five time running Gangwon State Champion.

 Baseball, soft ball, and T-ball are also played.
-The school baseball team was known as the "Minjokers".
+The school baseball team was known as the "KBO".
 In 2010, the team won gold at the Gangwon baseball championship.
 It has since changed its name to "KMLA Baseball".
 The soft ball and T-ball clubs are known as "Play ball".
 In 2014, the T-ball team ranked second place in Gangwon-do.

 Students can also participate in sports clubs.
 The following is a list of a few: